ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 Now you have exercised how to render reports from the terminal or using scripts, you can start customizing it.
-The template is initially set up for The Hague University of Applied Sciences (THUAS), but you can adjust the template to your own institution.
+The template is initially set up for The Hague University of Applied Sciences (THUAS), but you can adjust the template to your own institution by changing the settings in the `_quarto.yml` file.

+- You can change many settings: for the layout, the educational institution, faculty or academy, the study program, the report’s version, the success factors, the model, the use of synthetic data, the recreation of plots, the enrollment selection and the includes.
+- Start small and work your way up to more complex settings.

 ### Adjust design, house style, educational institution data

 The design, house style and name of the educational institution in this template are based on THUAS.
 You can adjust this to your insights.
-Since Quarto 1.6, a \_brand.yml file has been available for this purpose.
+Since Quarto 1.6, a `_brand.yml` file has been available for this purpose.
 However, the possibilities of working with brands are still limited.
 To use the variables from \_brand.yml also in R, the file is also read into
 \_Setup.R.